Spoiler: no one has that much imagination.

 - Planning their exit strategy

-Meanwhile, your competition is showing up with:
+Meanwhile, your competition is showing them:

 - Sample table settings